1David made houses for himself in the city of David, and he prepared a place for the ark of God and pitched for it a tent.

 11David called for Zadok and Abiathar the priests, and for the Levites, for Uriel, Asaiah, and Joel, Shemaiah, and Eliel, and Amminadab,

 12and said to them, “You are the heads of the fathers’ households of the Levites.
-Make yourselves holy, both you and your brothers, that you may bring up the ark of Yahweh the God of Israel to the place that I have prepared for it.
+Make yourselves holy, both you and your brothers, and bring up the ark of Yahweh the God of Israel to the place that I have prepared for it.

-13For because you did not carry it at first, Yahweh our God broke out against us, because we did not seek him according to the ordinance.”
+13It was because you did not carry it at first that Yahweh our God broke out against us; it was because we did not seek him according to the ordinance.”

-14So the priests and the Levites sanctified themselves to bring up the ark of Yahweh the God of Israel.
+14So the priests and the Levites made themselves holy in order to bring up the ark of Yahweh the God of Israel.

-15The children of the Levites bore the ark of God on their shoulders with the poles on it as Moses commanded according to the word of Yahweh.
+15The children of the Levites carried the ark of God on their shoulders with the poles on it as Moses commanded in accordance with the word of Yahweh.

-16David spoke to the chief of the Levites to appoint their brothers the singers with instruments of music, stringed instruments and harps and cymbals sounding aloud and lifting up the voice with joy.
+16David spoke to the heads of the Levites to appoint their brothers the singers with instruments of music, stringed instruments and harps and cymbals, sounding aloud to raise sounds of joy.

 17So the Levites appointed Heman the son of Joel; and of his brothers, Asaph the son of Berechiah; and of the sons of Merari their brothers, Ethan the son of Kushaiah;

-18and with them their brothers of the second degree, Zechariah, Ben and Jaaziel, and Shemiramoth, and Jehiel, and Unni, Eliab and Benaiah, and Maaseiah, and Mattithiah, and Eliphelehu, and Mikneiah, and Obed-edom, and Jeiel, the doorkeepers.
+18and with them their brothers of the second rank, Zechariah, Ben and Jaaziel, and Shemiramoth, and Jehiel, and Unni, Eliab and Benaiah, and Maaseiah, and Mattithiah, and Eliphelehu, and Mikneiah, and Obed-edom, and Jeiel, the gatekeepers.

 19So the singers, Heman, Asaph, and Ethan, were given cymbals of bronze to sound aloud;